How do you learn what you don’t know – especially if it is about a free online sweepstakes?

 By being rude the perception you are creating is; ‘Why should I consider buying from you?
 If you are snarky now when I ask a simple question, what will happen if I have real product question or service need?’

 If you behave badly online with regards to a fun activity, a prospect assumes they will receive poor service once they become an actual customer.

 Worse is never replying at all.
 Many times I have contacted the contest sponsor regarding entry clarification, only to be ignored.
 Ignoring those who ask questions creates two circumstances:

 - and those entering may not enter properly, because their rules aren’t clear to them, and they never received clarification.

 Being indifference creates the same perception as being rude.

 Allowing entrants to enter improperly will only make it difficult for you to draw a winner, and will skew your analytics.

 Are you missing eligibility, a step regarding participation or did not follow the promotional guidelines set out by each social channel?

-Although you shouldn’t change a sweepstakes once it has started, if a key element is missing, make the correction ASAP.
+Although you shouldn’t change a free online sweepstakes once it has started, if a key element is missing, make the correction ASAP.

 Far too many small businesses are hosting social media holiday contests expecting the winner to come in and pick up their prize.
 Except they did not put that anywhere in giveaway mechanics and were upset when people from all over the country entered.
 I understand their intention was to increase their social media reach within their local community by giving away a gift card or gift basket, but by not having complete mechanics outlining exactly what was expected of each entrant, the results were disastrous.